iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::depot::sync_every_write

     A boolean representing whether or not the node should sync to disk every write.
 This option has a huge negative impact on performance, especially on high latency media and adds only marginal safety compared to the sync option.
 Disabled by default.
+This setting only applies to RocksDB.

 .. describe:: local::depot::root

     A string representing the relative or absolute path to the directory where data will be stored.
+Specifying this string will enable RocksDB as the persistence layer.

+.. describe:: local::depot::helium_url

+    A string representing the URL to be used by the persistence layer.
+Specifying this string will enable Levyx Helium as the persistence layer.

 .. describe:: local::depot::max_bytes